Medical rehabilitation program list

 - Services for caregivers that may include support, counseling, education, respite, or hospice.

 Note: A service provider seeking accreditation for Home and Community Services is not required to provide all four of the service delivery areas identified in the service description.
-However, it must include in the site survey all of the service delivery areas it provides that meet the service description.

-Vocational Services provide individualized services to persons to achieve their identified
+Vocational Services provide individualized services to persons to achieve their identified vocational outcomes.
+The services may include:

 - Identification of employment opportunities and resources in the local job market.